pyaiot/pyaiot/README.md

 When a node starts, it notifies itself to its gateway by sending a CoAP post request.
 On reception, the gateway converts and forwards this message to the broker server.
-In the mean time, the gateway initiate a discovery of the resources provided by the node (using the CoAP .well-known/core resource).
+In the mean time, the gateway initiates a discovery of the resources provided by the node (using the CoAP .well-known/core resource).
 Once available resources on the node are known, the gateway sends to the broker update messages.